cylc/cylc-doc/src/glossary.rst

    task output
-      Task outputs mark the progression of a :term:`task` from waiting (for prerequisites to be satisified) through to success or failure at run time.
+      Task outputs mark the progression of a :term:`task` from waiting (for prerequisites to be satisfied) through to success or failure at run time.
 Downstream tasks can trigger off of the outputs of other tasks, as determined by the :term:`graph`.